saurav-kumar-sah-dev/Connestro/readme.md

 - React team for the amazing framework
 - Socket.IO for real-time communication
 - MongoDB for the flexible database
+- Cloudinary for enterprise-grade media storage and CDN
 - Vercel for hosting the frontend
 - All the open-source contributors who made this possible